Vision-Impaired Driver Accidents

 When a motor vehicle operator drives a car with impaired vision, the driver is at risk of making a variety of driving errors which include the following:

 - Confusion when trying to interpret road signs and other hazards.

 - Difficulty in noticing and identifying warning signs.

 - Failing to properly judge distance and speed of surrounding vehicles or the driver’s own vehicle.

 - Inability to see pedestrians and other road obstructions at night.

 There are a number of motor vehicle drivers who due to a variety of causes are beginning to experience declining vision.
 Among other types of conditions, these vision difficulties are seen in individuals who have glaucoma or have experienced brain injuries.
 Researchers, however, recently announced the development of device that could help decrease the risk of accidents for drivers with vision impairment problems.
 Researchers at the Massachusetts Eye and Ear Schepens Research Institute are in the process of creating a wearable device that warns that driver about impending motor vehicle accidents.
 The warning is an audible emission that is easy for motor vehicle drivers to understand.Tips to Avoid Car Accidents for Drivers With Limited Visibility

-Dealing with limited visibility presents a significant obstacle to all drivers, but for motorists with impaired vision and their passengers, it is particularly important to follow some basic advice to reduce the risk of an accident occurring due to impaired vision.
+Dealing with limited visibility presents a significant obstacle to all drivers, as our Atlanta lawyers recognize, but for motorists with impaired vision and their passengers, it is particularly important to follow some basic advice to reduce the risk of an accident occurring due to impaired vision.
 Some of these tips include: